narsijangid/RecipeShare/README.md

-# 🍳 RecipeBook - Full-Stack Recipe Sharing Platform
+# 🍳 RecipeShare - Full-Stack Recipe Sharing Platform

 A modern, responsive recipe sharing application built with React.js frontend and Node.js/Express backend.
 Users can discover, create, share, and manage their favorite recipes with features like user authentication, recipe categorization, image uploads, and social interactions.